Baralga/baralga/application/trunk/baralga-core/README.txt

  * Week 53 in the Filters list (1.4.3) causes fatal error (Issue #55 http://baralga.origo.ethz.ch/node/151)
  * Activities in all activities table are sorted by date but not by time.
  * Hours by month shows months for each year (not as a sum of all years).
+ * Hours by week shows week of year for each year (not as a sum of all years).

 Misc
  * Apply filter only if the filter has actually changed.